Frequently asked questions

 How many appointments will I need?

-A lot of work in counselling lasts for 5 to 6 sessions.
+A lot of work in counselling lasts for 5 to 8 sessions.
 In the end, whether you feel like you are finished the work is the most important thing.
-For some people that may be 2 sessions and for others it might be more than 7.
+For some people that may be 2 sessions, for others, it might be more than 12.
+Some people work with me for a long time if that's what they feel supports them with the work they are choosing to do.

 Where are you located?